 Hip Dysplasia is an abnormal formation of the hip joint.
 The hip joint is a ball and socket joint and there should be a nice, neat and snug fit of the joint.
 When this fit is loose, wear and tear through the dog's life can result in problems.

 In Australia, breeders have their breeding stock 'hip scored' at approximately 18 months of age.
 This score is achieved by having the dog's hips X-rayed and the joint measured against nine criteria.
 Each criterion is given a score from 0-6 (0-5 for one criterion), the lower the score the better.
 The score for each criterion is then added up to give a score for that hip and the same for the other hip.
 These two numbers can then be added together for a total score.
 0 is perfect, 53 is the worst.
 The current average score for Finnish Lapphuds in Australia is 10.5.
 As a breeder, I am committed to only breeding from dogs with a score of 20 or less.
-In Finland the score is expressed as a letter from A to E. Generally, breeders will only breed from dogs with a score of A, B or C.

 There is little evidence of elbow dysplasia in Finnish Lapphunds, however, elbow scoring is often routinely done with hip scores.
 Just as with hip scores, the lower the better.
 Most Finnish Lapphunds in Australia have a score of 0.
 6 is the worst score possible.

 PROGRESSIVE RETINAL ATROPHY (PRA)